-Today the world of technology has taken strides in the development of 3D Printing for Jewelry Manufacturing.
+Today the world of technology has taken strides in the development of .
 Companies such as Object Geometries have produced a desktop 3D printer solution that offers an exclusive combination of high-quality, finely detailed models in a compact, office friendly system.

 Based on proven technologies and compounds, the PolyJet™ Photopolymer Jetting technology, creates true-to life parts of any kind with extreme accuracy in a matter of minutes.
 No need to send CAD sketches away and wait weeks for a 3d model to be returned (at great expense).
 Now 3d Print Modeling is as easy as paper printing!